about infinite twist

 No creative person wants to waste their most precious resource - their time - on an unsuccessful project.

-Infinite Twist takes the guess work out of yarn and color selection by providing what-you-see-is-what-you-get knitting kits.
-We sample everything using the same needles, notions, and patterns that go out with our kits to ensure you get the same fantastic results we did.
+Infinite Twist takes the guess work out of yarn and color selection by providing what-you-see-is-what-you-get knitting kits featuring visually striking hand-dyed colors.

-Our kits are also great for travelers.
+Our kits make great gifts, and are also perfectly suited for travel knitting.
 Since everything you need is in included, you never have to worry about getting stuck on a long flight or car trip without the right needle or notion you need to move on with your project.